E-d-d-i-e-A/alx-django-blog-capstone/README.md

 No image upload for posts yet

-Search is case-insensitive but could be improved with full-text search
+Search could be improved with full-text search

 No email notifications for comments